To Schedule an Appointment, Call Us Toll Free at 1.877.873.8208 or Email Us for a Prompt Response.

 If you live in a large metropolitan area, there’s a good chance you live near an OHO office.
 However, we’re based in West Virginia.
 A lot of our clients live in rural areas, and they often have to travel long distances in order to attend hearings in person.

 For instance, many of our clients near our Beckley, WV office were forced to travel over two hours in order to attend an in-person hearing at the Roanoke, VA OHO.
 Now that we’re able to complete Social Security disability video hearings at our Beckley office, what was once a four-hour round trip can be done by driving a few minutes to our office.

 We understand that most of our clients haven’t hired a social Security attorney before and they haven’t been in court.
 Though an ALJ hearing isn’t like something you’d see on an episode of Law and Order, it can still be intimidating.

 When you attend a hearing via video conference, your anxiety may be reduced because you’re not in the same room as the ALJ.

 Plus, if you’re attending a video hearing at a local SSA office, or at a location like our Beckley, WV office, you won’t have to search for a parking place and walk a considerable distance in order to arrive at the OHO.
 That’s not usually an issue when you have a video hearing.

-One of the biggest benefits of a video hearing is scheduling.
+One of the biggest benefits of a Social Security disability hearing video is scheduling.
 The SSA can often schedule a hearing for a video conference much quicker than they can for an in-person hearing.
 This is a big benefit considering the backlog the SSA is currently facing.
 The quicker you can attend a hearing, the quicker you can get a decision.